Nexedi/jio/docs/sphinx/source/revision_storages.rst

    When deleting the conflicting version of your namecard, jIO removes this version from all storages and sets the document tree leaf of this version to deleted.
-All storages now contain just a single version of your namecard (2-3753...).
+All storages now contain just a single version of the namecard (2-3753...).
 Note that, on the document tree, removing a revison will create a new revision with status set to *deleted*.